PHANTOM-Platform/testing_integration/java_requestor_of_execution/Readme.md

 * when succedd: a header code "**200**" and the body response contains the **execution_id**, such "AWSsuxtcSdlX_Zkd11AX".
 * when error: a heade code containing the error code, and the body response contains a description of the error.

+### 1.1 The autentication token

+   It is mandatory to provide a **TOKEN** !!

+   In the example is generated a new token from a user id, such "bob@abc.com" and password "1234".

+   BUT it is expected that users will provide a token, and NOT provide their id neither their password.

-### 2. JSON contained the requested information by the Deploy Manager
+### 1.2.
+JSON contained the requested information by the Deploy Manager

+And information for the Deploy Manager in a JSON file, which at least has to contain:

+   * **Identification of the application** to be requested, for instance "montanana_demo"

+   * **Identification of the device** where will be run the application, for instance "node01"

 It is still pending to be defined, the current structure is:

 ```json